bophelo99/LaTeX-Setup-in-VSCode-and-CV-Creation-Guide/README.md

 3. **Restart Your Computer** after making changes.

 ### **Error: "docker' is not recognized as an internal or external command"**
-Disable Docker in LaTeX Workshop:
+If the this error occurs, you need to Disable Docker in LaTeX Workshop:

 1. Go to **VS Code Settings** (`Ctrl + ,`).
 2. Search for `latex-workshop.docker.enabled` and set it to **false**.